House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: glynn424, Pixabay

-Pecans are used widely worldwide in cuisine.
-Pecan ice cream, pecan salad, or just pecans straight – the sweet, buttery flavor blends better into other foods than many nuts.
+Pecans are used widely worldwide in cuisine, and the sweet, buttery flavor blends better into other foods than many nuts.
 Interestingly, the nut is not the only part of the pecan tree commonly used.
 Pecan wood is strong, beautiful, and often used in higher-end furniture making.
-Pecans and black walnut are commonly grown in the same fields in the United States, giving four crops (two types of nuts and two types of hardwood) and helping to ensure disease doesn’t spread through the stands as easily (diseases or parasites that affect one tree species often do not affect others).
+Pecans and black walnuts are commonly grown in the same fields in the United States, giving four crops (two types of nuts and two types of hardwood) and helping to ensure diseases don’t spread through the stands as easily (diseases or parasites that affect one tree species often do not affect others).

-Pecan nuts are healthy, high in fiber, zinc, several vitamins, and minerals.
-They are also a lower-carb nut, especially when compared to chestnuts, pistachios, or hickory nuts, making them even more diabetes-friendly.
+Pecan nuts are high in fiber and zinc and include several essential vitamins and minerals.
+They are also a lower-carb nut, especially compared to chestnuts, pistachios, or hickory nuts, making them even more diabetes-friendly.

 Nutritional data for 1oz (28.35g) of pecans: